-Photovoltaic cells or PV cells can be manufactured from a variety of different materials.
+Photovoltaic cells or PV cells can be manufactured in many different ways and from a variety of different materials.
 Despite this difference, they all perform the same task of harvesting solar energy and converting it to useful electricity.
-The most common material for solar panel construction is crystalline silicon which has semiconducting properties.
-Hundreds of these solar cells are required to make up a full photovoltaic array.
+The most common material for solar panel construction is silicon which has semiconducting properties.
+Several of these solar cells are required to construct a solar panel and many panels make up a photovoltaic array.

 There are three types of PV cell technologies that dominate the world market: monocrystalline silicon, polycrystalline silicon, and thin film.
 Higher efficiency PV technologies, including gallium arsenide and multi-junction cells, are less common due to their high cost, but are ideal for use in concentrated photovoltaic systems and space applications.
 There is also an assortment of emerging PV cell technologies which include Perovskite cells, organic solar cells, dye-sensitized solar cells and quantum dots.

 The first commercially available solar cells were made from monocrystalline silicon, which is an extremely pure form of silicon.
 To produce these, a seed crystal is pulled out of a mass of molten silicon creating a cylindrical ingot with a single, continuous, crystal lattice structure.
 This crystal is then mechanically sawn into thin wafers, polished and doped to create the required p-n junction.
 After an anti-reflective coating and the front and rear metal contacts are added, the cell is finally wired and packaged alongside many other cells into a full solar panel.
 Monocrystalline silicon cells are highly efficient, but their manufacturing process is slow and labour intensive, making them more expensive than their polycrystalline or thin film counterparts.